During your studies

 For a differentiated assessment of the examination performance, the individual grades can be increased or decreased by 0.3 to intermediate values; the grades 0.7 and 4.3 as well as 5.3 are excluded.

-The Mannheim University of Applied Sciences awards ECTS (= European Credit Transfer and Accumulation System) credits.
+Technische Hochschule Mannheim awards ECTS = European Credit Transfer and Accumulation System credits.
 One credit corresponds to a student workload of 30 hours.

 After the deadline closes, you still can register for the next semester but you will need to pay an additional fee.

-Should you not register at all, after a while an automatic Exmatrikulation occurs, i.e. you would no longer be a student at Mannheim University of Applied Sciences and will have to accept all the consequences.
+Should you not register at all, after a while an automatic disenrolment (Exmatrikulation) occurs, i.e. you would no longer be a student at Technische Hochschule Mannheim and will have to accept all the consequences.

-Find the current fees and all the necessary information for the payment here (in German).
+Find the current fees and the necessary information for the payment here.

 You may have to extend your residence permit; To do this, you must provide the authority with proof of sufficient funding.